Does home insurance cover roof leaks?

 Case study: Rejected claim due to conflicting reports

-In May 2021, Mr P noticed damage to his flat roof and had repairs carried out.
+In May 2021, Mr P noticed damage to his flat roof and arranged repairs.
+In September 2021, further leaks appeared.
+He contacted a roofing contractor again.

-In September 2021, further leaks appeared, and he contacted a roofing contractor again.
-In October 2021, Mr P submitted an insurance claim for the cost of repairs, attributing the damage to a storm in September.
+In October 2021, Mr P submitted an insurance claim, attributing the damage to a September storm.

 Checklist: Roof maintenance and claim preparation